vedph/cadmus_doc/core/profiles.md

 In the editor architecture, thesauri are loaded when the part or fragment editor loads.

 Each editor provides its own list of thesauri IDs it requires.
 For instance, the keywords part editor requires a thesaurus listing all the languages used for them.
-The ID requested for this thesaurus is a string, usually without the language suffix, e.g. `languages`.
+The ID requested for this thesaurus is a string, without the language suffix, e.g. `languages`.

 When the editor loads, it passes its requested IDs to the base editor class (here BEC for short), which in turn passes them to the service in charge of loading the edited data in the corresponding editor state.